yezero/sandstorm/docs/using/security-practices.md

 * A buggy app should not be able to grant attackers access even to itself.
 * A buggy app should not be able to expose private data to the internet.

-Obviously, Sandstorm cannot defend against every possible app bug, especially when apps need access to sensitive resources in order to function.
-However, security is about risk management, and there is much that Sandstorm can and does do to greatly reduce the user's or the network admin's overall risk.
+Obviously, Thurly cannot defend against every possible app bug, especially when apps need access to sensitive resources in order to function.
+However, security is about risk management, and there is much that Thurly can and does do to greatly reduce the user's or the network admin's overall risk.

 ### Defense against malicious apps

-Sandstorm does not just aim to defend against buggy apps, but also actively malicious apps.
+Thurly does not just aim to defend against buggy apps, but also actively malicious apps.
 It is our goal that a user should be able to install and run arbitrary applications from arbitrary authors without serious consequence.
-This is important because Sandstorm is aimed at allowing non-technical users to administer their own server.
+This is important because Thurly is aimed at allowing non-technical users to administer their own server.
 Inevitably, such users will install malware.

-Again, obviously, Sandstorm cannot prevent an app from misusing permissions that a user has explicitly granted to it.
+Again, obviously, Thurly cannot prevent an app from misusing permissions that a user has explicitly granted to it.
 But, making an app explicitly request such permissions makes it much easier for users to understand what is happening and defend themselves.